radicula/ao3/README.md

 Similarly, you can restart midway through after failure for step 2.
 You will enter the work ID for the _last successfully processed work_ and collection will restart on the next work after that.
+Is this inconsistent with how restarting midway works for `get-works`?
+Yes.
+Sorry.

 **NOTE:** The rate limits on this unofficial API are *very low* so any sizeable collection will take quite a while.
 I find I have to wait 5 minutes or so every